magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 ## Customer hierarchy

-ThingsBoard supports the "recursive" customer hierarchy with an unlimited number of sub-customers.
+IoT Hub supports the "recursive" customer hierarchy with an unlimited number of sub-customers.
 The root-level Owner is Tenant.
 Each Owner may have multiple Entity Groups (EGs), User Groups (UGs), and Customer Groups (CGs).

 **Note:** Each Entity has only one owner.
 However, Entities can belong to multiple EGs that belong to the same owner.